 Nothing is more satisfying for me than using ordinary household items and a few inexpensive craft supplies to created fun and whimsical Christmas decorations.
-This trio of Paintbrush Christmas Ornaments all started out their lives as a simple Dollar Store paintbrush!
+This trio of paintbrush Christmas ornaments all started out their lives as a simple Dollar Store paintbrush!

-Each of the ornaments is easy to make and can be done in just a few hours.
-(Most of that time is just waiting for the paint to dry!)
-These Paintbrush Christmas Ornaments feature three of the most popular Christmas figures – Santa Claus, a Snowman and, of course, the Grinch who stole Christmas.
+These paintbrush Christmas ornaments feature three of the most popular Christmas figures – Santa Claus, a Snowman and, of course, the Grinch who stole Christmas.
 The ornaments are so cute and your kids would love to join in making them!

 To do the projects you will need: